 To better understand the differences between BDs users can use the diffbd command line utility in Vivado to get a comparison of two BDs in a text report.
-For more information, look at Cross-Probing Differences in the Block Designs section in chapter 4.
+For more information, see Cross-Probing Differences in the Block Designs.

 Once the framework is in place use the following general guidelines: